nlp-tlp/15926-4-CITS5206-18/README.md

 2. **Navigate between visualizations**:
    - **NetworkX Plot**: Visualize relationships using NetworkX.
 Click on nodes to display definitions in the sidebar.
 Hover over nodes to see tooltips.
    - **D3.js Plot**: Explore hierarchical data relationships using a D3.js tree visualization.
 3. **Search and Filter Options**:
    - Use the sidebar to search for specific nodes and adjust the number of parent and child levels displayed in the visualization.
+4. **Search History**:
+   - The search history is displayed in the sidebar.
+   - Click on a history item to restore the previous search state.
+5. **Enable Comparative Analysis**:
+   - Use the `Compare` button to enable the comparative analysis mode.
+   - Select two nodes to compare their hierarchical relationships.
+   - The nodes are highlighted in the graph for easy comparison.

 ## Modules